-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is recognised on a straight-line basis over the contractual life to which we can use that Asset.
+Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortization and accumulated impairment losses.
+Amortization is recognized on a straight-line basis over the contractual life to which we can use that Asset.

-Gains or losses arising from de-recognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in profit or loss when the asset is de-recognised.
+Gains or losses arising from de-recognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in profit or loss when the asset is derecognized.

-Indefeasible Right to Use Capacity 15 years.
+Indefeasible Right to Use Capacity 15 years